One of Nietzsche’s angriest charges against Christianity is its lack of reality.

 Nietzsche early on (On Truth and Lie in an Extra-Moral Sense) recognized that evolution meant that our brains were not designed by Nature to be organs of truth, but to aid in persisting a while longer.
 The necessity of untruth is a recurrent theme in his middle and late periods.
 So why did he miss the social nature of truth and language?

-It is my belief (as I’ve explained elsewhere) that Nietzsche’s philosophy should be read as a grand exegesis and glorification of a lonely, chronically suffering, philology professor forced to retire from ill health.
+It is my belief that Nietzsche’s philosophy should be read as a grand exegesis and glorification of a lonely, chronically suffering, philology professor forced to retire due to ill health.
 He had to retain and protect his faith in the primacy of the solitary individual lurking about at the fringes of the herd.
 The abyss he felt between himself and the herd precluded recognition that language, even his wonderful prose, premised other people.
 There is in his writings a glimmering intuition that language is not a neutral conduit of reality and that language is not a mirror of reality that may be safely ignored, much in the way we do when grooming ourselves.

 If all of Christianity’s so-called realities listed in the passage quoted above are purely signifiers of membership and levels of membership, this means that membership in the Church is not based on shared experiences, or rather the essential shared Christian experience is one of exclusion.
 To compensate for the emptiness of specifically Christian concepts, membership in the Church works by excluding somebody.
 Whether its Pharisees, Pagans, Infidels, Devil Worshipers, Heretics, Witches, the Ungodly, Whores, Jews, etc etc etc etc. In America Conservative Christianity is especially inventive in finding an unending supply of Enemies.
 The “War on Christmas” is as an egregious example of any.
 The yearly hysteria and outrage provides opportunities for Conservative Christians to recognize one another and feel like they belong to something greater in their shared outrage that someone should dare to not be one of them, a Christian.
 Nietzsche summed all of this up in one word: ressentiment.